paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/families_part_count_methods.md

 (eee_4_3_5)=
 # Families count and part count methods

 The families count reliability prediction can be used to produce a reliability evaluation with the least amount of information about the product definition.
 Previous case studies have shown that this method is not clearly adapted and can provide discrepancies higher than 100% compared to the part stress method.
-That is why these methods are not recommended for space applications and the part stress method should be used as the main method for reliability prediction of EEE components.
+That is why these methods are not recommended for space applications and the part stress method should be used as the main method for reliability prediction of {term}`EEE` components.

 The parts count reliability prediction is similar to the families count method, but with more details, as for example more information about the package of integrated parts or the resistors dissipation.
 It provides a fast evaluation of reliability predictions.
 Therefore, this method is particularly useful for reliability studies on very large systems for which it is not necessary to describe thousands of components in detail.
 Previous case studies \[BR-EEE-8\] have shown that this method is providing acceptable results with discrepancies up to 60% compared to the part stress method.